I still know it's you! On Challenges in Anonymizing Source Code: Source Code Attribution

 Finally, the syntax of source code provides further features for characterizing the programming habits of developers.
-In particular, the \emph{abstract syntax tree} (AST) is a common representation that allows extracting individual patterns in types, arithmetics, logic, and control flow used by developers~\citep{IslHarLiuNar+15, AlsDauHarMan+17, BogKovRebBac2021}.
+In particular, the \emph{abstract syntax tree} (AST) is a common representation that allows extracting patterns in the types, arithmetics, logic, and control flow used by developers~\citep{IslHarLiuNar+15, AlsDauHarMan+17, BogKovRebBac2021}.
 These features range from single language constructs to syntactic fragments, such as tree-like structures in the AST. \autoref{fig:imitator-code-example-layout} highlights two code locations that correspond to leaves in the AST.
-Syntactic features are hard to manipulate or even unify.
-Replacing a single keyword in the source code may already lead to several modifications in the AST.
+Syntactic features are hard to modify.
+Replacing a single keyword in the source code may lead to several modifications in the AST.
 Similarly, adapting one node of the tree may require multiple code modifications.
-The removal of coding style thus becomes challenging and often intractable for these features, as we also demonstrate in \autoref{sec:anonym-under-test}.
+The removal of coding style thus becomes challenging, as we demonstrate in \autoref{sec:anonym-under-test}.

-\subsection{Attribution using Machine Learning}
+\subsection{Attribution Using Machine Learning}

-The described feature types provide a complex and diverse view on source code that is difficult to interpret by a human analyst.
-As a remedy, attribution methods for source code rely on machine learning for automatically spotting stylistic patterns for a particular author~\cite[e.g.,][]{Pel00, AbuAbuMohNya+18, IslHarLiuNar+15, AlsDauHarMan+17}.
-To this end, the extracted features are first post-processed, for example, with TF-IDF weighting and feature selection~\cite{AbuAbuMohNya+18, IslHarLiuNar+15}.
-Then, a supervised learning algorithm is applied to infer stylistic patterns characteristic for each author.
-The result is a \emph{multiclass classifier} that returns a prediction along with confidences for all authors from the training data.
+The described features provide a complex view on source code that is difficult to interpret by a human analyst.
+State-of-the-art attribution methods for source code therefore rely on machine learning to recognize stylistic patterns for a particular author~\mbox{\cite[e.g.,][]{Pel00, AbuAbuMohNya+18, IslHarLiuNar+15, AlsDauHarMan+17}}.
+To this end, a supervised learning algorithm is applied to infer characteristics for each author.
+The result is a \emph{multiclass classifier} that returns confidences for all authors from the training data.
 The highest-ranked author is typically selected for attribution.

 Previous work has studied several learning algorithms for this attribution, such as support vector machines~\cite{Pel00}, random forests~\cite{IslHarLiuNar+15}, and deep neural networks~\cite{AlsDauHarMan+17, AbuAbuMohNya+18}.
-As we find in our evaluation, the choice of learning algorithm can have a considerable impact on anonymization.
-For example, deep neural networks tend to overfit to particular authors during attribution, while other learning algorithms, such as random forests, provide a more generalized prediction.
+As we find in our evaluation, the algorithm can have a considerable impact on anonymization.
+For example, deep neural networks tend to overfit to particular authors, while other algorithms provide a more generalized prediction.